Johnny McAfee

 Photo of Johnny McAfee

-McAfee got caught in the draft in late 1943, spending time in Buddy Morrow’s navy band at Hunter College.
-When he returned from the service, he joined Morrow’s civilian orchestra, where he was in March 1946, but by June of that year he was with Charlie Barnet.
+McAfee fell victim to the draft in late 1943, spending his service years in Buddy Morrow’s navy band at Hunter College.
+After his discharge, he joined Morrow’s civilian orchestra, where he was in March 1946, but by June of that year he was with Charlie Barnet.
 In early 1948, McAfee was part of Horace Heidt’s band.
-He then vanishes from the records until 1963, when he was found working nights with Vincent Lopez’s orchestra at the Taft Grill while driving a cab during the day.
+In the early 1950s, records indicate that he was living in Dallas.
+He then vanishes until 1963, when he was found working nights with Vincent Lopez’s orchestra at the Taft Grill in New York while driving a cab during the day.

 McAfee was the grandfather of singer Fiona Apple.
-In 1937, McAfee married vocalist Millicent Green, misidentified as Mildred Green in one Down Beat article, whom he met while with Hamp’s orchestra.
+In 1937, McAfee married vocalist Millicent Green, whom he met while with Hamp’s orchestra.[2]
 They divorced in 1947.
 Their daughter, Diane, the mother of Apple, was also a singer.
+McAfee later remarried to Joyce Brownell.
+The couple had a daughter, Jennifer, who was born in Dallas in 1952.

 Sources